toribiodiego/portfolio/projects.md

 ## Projects

-Below are selected projects developed as part of graduate-level courses, highlighting original ideas and hands-on experimentation.
-Rather than following standardized assignments, each project emerged from personal curiosity, exploration, and a desire to deepen technical knowledge.
-Together, these examples reflect my ability to independently formulate ideas, investigate challenging problems, and build practical solutions.
+Below are original projects developed through graduate coursework, driven by personal curiosity and a desire to deepen my technical knowledge.
+Each project highlights independent exploration and experimentation in addressing challenging problems.xploration.
+These projects highlight my ability to experiment, tackle challenging problems, and deliver practical solutions.
 <br>

 | Course                           | Project Title                                                            | Repo Link         |